Citytracking/dotspotting/README.FLAMEWORK.md

 Making Changes to Flamework
 --

-We use our own fork of Flamework, but pull and push changes to the main repository as appropriate.
-For the time being, our fork of Flamework sits in /ext/flamework as a submodule (hence the submodule lines in the installation instructions).
+**We use our own fork of Flamework**, but pull and push changes to the main repository as appropriate.
+For the time being, our fork of Flamework sits in `/ext/flamework` as a submodule (hence the submodule lines in the installation instructions).

 Sometimes you might have to make some changes to Flamework.
 Making changes to git submodules can be a bit strange, so let's explain: